 Every six months, BookTrust appoints a new Writer or Illustrator in Residence to give us their own unique perspective on the world of children's books.
-Ed Vere is best known for top picture books like How to Be A Lion and Max the Brave.
+Dapo Adeola creates books that challenge expectations around race and gender in a fun and upbeat way.

 Books we love